gadfly361/reagent-seed/README.md

 ## changelog

+**v0.1.6**

+* Moved index.html into the `resources/public/` directory
+* Removed some boilerplate on home-page and about-page

 **v0.1.5**

-Generally trying to make the template easier to follow.
+* Generally trying to make the template easier to follow.

-* Removed bower
-* Removed sticky footer
+* Removed bower and sticky footer
 * Referred `(get-state)` function in a few places
-* Added README.md
-* Added .gitignore
+* Added README.md and .gitignore

-## Examples
+## examples

 Many of the recipes in [reagent-cookbook](https://github.com/gadfly361/reagent-cookbook) are based on this template.